1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is lymphocytic colitis an autoimmune disease?

-Though the immune system plays a role in lymphocytic colitis, it is not classified as a true autoimmune disorder.
-Rather, it involves an abnormal immune response localized in the colon.
+The immune system also has a role to play in the lymphocytic colitis in that it is not categorized as a real auto immune disorder.
+Instead, it incorporates the inappropriate immune reaction that is localized in the colon.

 What causes lymphocytic colitis?